 Were people shouting at the TV?

 Of course not.
 We laughed.
 And rightfully so.

 In the online world, of course, you and I see hyper-targeted ads every day.

-And just recently your DVR/Tivo/DirecTV box has become an ad selector as well.
+Even television is catching up with the internet.
 In many markets the commercials you see are based on your viewing preferences.
 Not what you say you want to see, but, what you actively have pursued viewing in the past.

 You like to buy.

 So do I.